shubhamnevgi/devops-learning-journey/Day02-SDLC-and-DevOps.md

 ---

-### ❓ Q10:SDLC models, and which is widely adopted in modern software delivery?
+### ❓ Q10: SDLC models, and which is widely adopted in modern software delivery?
 **Answer:**

 - **Waterfall Model**